abdulwahab89/Mad_Semester_Project/README.md

 - **Issue**: Categorizing the data based on movie categories.
   - **Resolution**: Implemented dynamic maps to store each value of data into a specified key which is the category of the movie.

+**10. Dependencies used:
+The dependecies used were following:
+*firebase_core
+*firebase_storage
+*firebase_database
+*cloud_firestore
+*fluttertoast
+*image_picker
+*permission_handler

-**10. Conclusion**
+**11. Conclusion**
 The MoviePedia app successfully achieved its primary goals, providing users with a comprehensive, user-friendly, and visually appealing platform for exploring movies.
 The integration of trailers and real-time data significantly enhances user engagement, while the MVVM architecture and Provider state management ensure that the app is scalable and maintainable.

-**11. Contributing**
+**12. Contributing**
 Everyone is welcome to contribute to MoviePedia!
 Contributions should follow good coding practices, with attention to code readability, efficient use of resources, and thorough documentation.
 Please ensure that changes are thoroughly tested, especially when impacting the core features or UI components, and adhere to the MVVM architecture used throughout the app.

 ---